rosangen/rflink-esplink/README.md

 Add a Wemos D1 Mini to get the RFLink more portable and communicate via WiFi via [tcp-mode](https://home-assistant.io/components/rflink/#tcp-mode).
 If you just are interested in IKEA anslut, use a CC2500 module + Arduino Pro Mini + Wemos D1 Mini and communicate with MQTT.

- Inspired by https://github.com/NDBCK/Ansluta-Remote-Controller for Arduino Pro Mini support,  code coming!
+Inspired by https://github.com/NDBCK/Ansluta-Remote-Controller for Arduino Pro Mini support, and also https://github.com/Genestealer/Home-Assistant-RFLink-Gateway-ESP8266 fore the komplete setup!

 Schema
 -----------